Sports-Dynamics/cricket-fever/README.md

 # Cricket Fever
-This repository is used to build cricket game application.
+`The purpose of this repository is to replicate entire physical process of playing and organizing a cricket tournament in a digital experience.`

 This application will consist of following features :
 - Player Mangement
 - Team Management